Janani-m17/Brute_Force-Password_Cracker/README.md

 4. Enter the hash value of the target password when prompted.

-5. The script will attempt to crack the password using a brute-force attack up to a maximum length of 8 characters.
+5. The script will attempt to crack the password using a brute-force attack up to a maximum length.

 ## Example